 Unique Considerations

-- Hazardous Materials: Be aware of any hazardous materials present in older buildings, such as lead paint or asbestos, which require special handling and disposal.
+- Hazardous Materials: Be aware of any hazardous materials, such as asbestos or lead paint, that may require special handling and disposal procedures.

 Special Equipment